-The BRC (British Retail Consortium) Global Standards are specification developed by British Retail Consortium in response to the needs of UK members of the consortium.
-The British Retail Consortium (BRC) is the trade association of range of independent retailers, large multiples and department stores, selling a wide range of products.
-The BRC Global Standards are used by suppliers and global retailers.
-BRC standards specify requirements for standardization of quality, safety, operational criteria and manufacturers’ fulfillment of legal obligations.
+The BRCGS (British Retail Consortium Global Standards) are specifications developed by the British Retail Consortium in response to the needs of UK members of the consortium.
+The British Retail Consortium (BRCGS) is the trade association of a range of independent retailers, large multiples and department stores, selling a wide range of products.
+BRCGS Global Standards are used by suppliers and global retailers.
+BRCGS standards specify requirements for standardization of quality, safety, operational criteria, and manufacturers’ fulfillment of legal obligations.
 They also help provide protection to the consumer.

-The BRC Global Standards are a group of four industry-leading Technical Standards that specify requirements to be met by an organization to enable the production, packaging, storage and distribution of safe food and consumer products.
-BRC training is required to implement the same at any organisation.
+The BRCGS Global Standards are a group of four industry-leading Technical Standards that specify requirements to be met by an organization to enable the production, packaging, storage and distribution of safe food and consumer products.
+BRCGS training is required to implement the same at any organization.

-The BRC Global Standards are a set of four Technical Standards:
+The BRCGS Global Standards are a set of four Technical Standards:

-The BRC Global Standard – Food is based on the fundamental principles of the retailers’ own standards and has been continuously upgraded based on the requirements of both retailers and their suppliers.
+The BRCGS Global Standard – Food is based on the fundamental principles of the retailers’ own standards and has been continuously upgraded based on the requirements of both retailers and their suppliers.

 The Standard requires:

-The objective of the BRC Global Standard – Food is to specify safety, quality and operational criteria required to be in place within a manufacturing organisation to supply food products to UK retailers, their suppliers or Standard users.
-The format, content, and BRC training of the Standard are designed to allow an assessment of a company’s premises and operational systems and procedures by a competent third party against the requirements of the Standard.
+The objective of the BRCGS Global Standard – Food is to specify safety, quality and operational criteria required to be in place within a manufacturing organization to supply food products to UK retailers, their suppliers or Standard users.
+The format, content, and BRCGS training of the Standard are designed to allow an assessment of a company’s premises and operational systems and procedures by a competent third party against the requirements of the Standard.

-The BRC recognises the importance of accreditation and has worked closely with the United Kingdom Accreditation Service (UKAS) during the development of all the Technical Standards to ensure that all the requirements of product certification are met.
+The BRCGS recognizes the importance of accreditation and has worked closely with the United Kingdom Accreditation Service (UKAS) during the development of all the Technical Standards to ensure that all the requirements of product certification are met.

-The principles of the BRC Global Standard Food are:
+The principles of the BRCGS Global Standard Food are: